Henry Hall (bandleader): The 1930s: broadcasting star

 It was from Gleneagles that the BBC took him in 1932 to succeed Jack Payne as band leader of the BBC Dance Orchestra.
 At 5.15pm each weekday, Hall's radio programme from Broadcasting House gathered a huge following across the nation.
-His signature tune was "It's Just the Time for Dancing", and he usually concluded with "Here's to the Next Time".
+His signature tune was "It's Just the Time for Dancing", and he usually concluded with his own composition "Here's to the Next Time".

-In 1932 he recorded the songs "Here Comes the Bogeyman" and "Teddy Bears' Picnic" with his BBC Orchestra, featuring singer Val Rosing on vocals.
+In 1932 he recorded the songs "Hush, Hush, Hush, Here Comes the Bogeyman" and "Teddy Bears' Picnic" with his BBC Orchestra, featuring singer Val Rosing on vocals.
 The latter song gained enormous popularity and sold over a million copies.
 In 1934 his popularity was confirmed when his orchestra topped the bill at the London Palladium.

 He featured in the documentary BBC The Voice of Britain (1935), the source of the "This is Henry Hall speaking" clip much used in documentaries on this period.

-In 1936, Henry Hall made his first feature film and in the same year he was guest conductor of the ship's orchestra on the Queen Marys maiden voyage.
+In 1936, Henry Hall made his first feature film and in the same year he was guest conductor of the ship's orchestra on the Queen Marys maiden voyage, where he wrote the song "Somewhere at Sea".

 In 1937, the BBC Dance Orchestra played at the opening of the Gaumont State Cinema in Kilburn, London.
-The same year Hall left the BBC to tour with his own band, which comprised many members of his BBC band.
-He toured the halls of Britain and Europe, and generated controversy by dropping songs by Jewish composers while playing in Berlin in February 1938.
+Hall's last broadcast with the B.B.C.
+Dance Orchestra was on 25 September 1937, the band embarking on a variety tour before disbanding in 1939.
+He generated controversy by dropping songs by Jewish composers while playing in Berlin in February 1938.